+Authorization Regulatory Citation

-Attachment C (C)(4) 24 CFR 960.257 Attachment C (D)(1)(c) 24 CFR 982.516
+Attachment C (C)(4) 24 CFR 960.257

+Attachment C (D)(1)(c) 24 CFR 982.516

 - ii.
 Description: The HACP may operate both the LIPH and the HCV Programs with a recertification requirement modified to at least once every two (2) years.
 Changes in income still must be reported, and standard income disregards continue to apply.
 This policy change reduces administrative burdens on the Authority, thereby reducing costs and increasing efficiency.
 The HACP's objectives for this initiative are reduced staff time and thus reduced costs, and improved compliance with recertification requirements by tenants and the HACP. - iii.
 Activity Status: The HACP continues to process recertifications at least once every two (2) years; however, is exploring other changes to this policy to lessen the administrative burden set forth as the program grows.
-The HACP has submitted a waiver to the HUD Pittsburgh Field Office to use this implemented activity for the Emergency Housing Voucher Program in accordance with PIH Notice 2021-15. - iv.
+In September 2021, the HACP submitted a waiver to the HUD Pittsburgh Field Office to utilize this implemented activity for each of its Special Purpose Voucher programs to include the Emergency Housing Vouchers and HUD Mobility Demonstration and will continue to do so as new Special Purpose Voucher programs emerge in FY 2022 and beyond. - iv.
 Planned Non-Significant Changes: None. - v.
 Planned Changes to Metrics/Data Collection: None.
 Please see the metrics that the HACP intends to continue to use for this activity as follows:

 Cost Effectiveness Metric Name & # Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 CE #1: Agency Cost Savings Total cost of task in dollars (decrease).
-Cost of task prior to implementation of the activity (in dollars). \$294,965 (HCV) \$208,942 (LIPH) Expected cost of task after implementation of the activity (in dollars). \$246,698 (HCV) \$112,623 (LIPH) Actual cost of task after implementation of the activity (in dollars).
-Whether the outcome meets or exceeds the benchmark.
+Cost of task prior to implementation of the activity (in dollars).
+Expected cost of task after implementation of the activity (in dollars).
+Actual cost of task after implementation of the activity (in dollars).
+Whether the outcome meets or exceeds the benchmark. \$294,965 (HCV) \$208,942 (LIPH) \$246,698 (HCV) \$112,623 (LIPH)

 CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
 Total amount of staff time dedicated to the task prior to implementation of the activity (in hours).
 11,000 hours (HCV) 7,792 hours (LIPH) Expected amount of total staff time dedicated to the task after implementation of the activity (in hours).
 9,200 hours (HCV) 4,200 hours (LIPH) Actual amount of total staff time dedicated to the task after implementation of the activity (in hours).
-Whether the outcome meets or exceeds the benchmark.
+Whether the outcome meets or exceeds the benchmark. --------------------------------- -- -- -- -- --